Tewelus/jellyfUn/README.md

 # Jellyfun

-An App to use Jellyfin on your Ubports-Device.
+An unofficial App to use Jellyfin on your Ubports-Device.

 It is tested on a Nexus5, so no warrenty that it will run on other devices.

-No background-playback at the moment
+No background-playback at the moment.

+Maybe it's necessary to scale the webview on your device.
+Use the Settings.

 ## License